Bulk properties of the Airy line ensemble: Preliminaries

-Note that the line ensemble $\scrC^n$ has the Brownian Gibbs property since it is an affine shift of a Dyson's Brownian motion.
-This immediately implies that $\scrA$ has the Brownian Gibbs property.
-As suggested by the name, the stationary Airy line ensemble $\scrR$ is stationary in time, as can be seen from the kernel formula \eqref{E:airy-kernel}.
-We also note that $\scrR$ has the same distribution as its time reversal $\scrR(- \; \cdot)$.

-The main obstacle in the paper \cite{CH} for proving Theorem \ref{T:airy-BG} was in showing tightness of the line ensembles $\scrC^n$.
-We give a simple proof of this fact in the last section of the paper, based on a proof of a modulus of continuity for lines in the stationary Airy line ensemble.
+The main obstacle in the paper~\citep{CH} for proving Theorem~\ref{T:airy-BG} was in showing tightness of the line ensembles $\scrC^n$.
+We give a new proof of this fact in Section~\ref{S:mod-Dyson}, see also Theorem \ref{T:CH-i} in the introduction.

-We also record here an intuitive lemma from \cite{CH} which gives monotonicity in the endpoints and boundary conditions for non-intersecting Brownian bridge ensembles.
+We also record here an intuitive lemma from~\citep{CH} which gives monotonicity in the endpoints and boundary conditions for nonintersecting Brownian bridge ensembles.
 For this lemma, let $\R^k_\ge$ be the set of $\mathbf{x} \in \R^k$ such that $x_i \ge x_{i+1}$ for all $i \in \{1, \dots, k-1\}$.